 Abutter means the owner of land sharing a common boundary or corner with the property where the activity is proposed as well as the owner of land, including land across public or private ways and water bodies or waterways, where the property line of such land is located within 300 feet of the property line of the property where the activity is proposed, including such properties located in an adjacent municipality.

+Adaptation means measures undertaken to protect resource areas from the impacts of climate chage and to protect the ability of resource areas to mitigate the impacts of climate change through protecting the Bylaw Interests and Values. .

-n Act means the Massachusetts Wetlands Protection Act (MGL Ch.
+Act means the Massachusetts Wetlands Protection Act (MGL Ch.
 131, § 40).

 Activity means any form of draining, dumping, dredging, damming, discharging, excavating, filling or grading; the erection, reconstruction, or expansion of any buildings or structures; the driving of pilings; the construction or improvement of roads and other ways; the changing of runoff characteristics; the intercepting or diverting of surface water or groundwater; the installation of drainage, sewage, and water systems; the discharging of pollutants; the destruction of plant life; and any other changing of the physical characteristics of land or of the physical, biological, or chemical characteristics of water.

+Adverse Impact means

 Alter means to change the condition of any Bylaw Resource Area.
 Examples of alterations include, but are not limited to, the following:

-placement, movement, removal, excavation, or dredging of any soil, sand, gravel, sediment, aggregate, or fill material of any kind;

-changing pre-existing drainage characteristics, flushing characteristics, salinity distribution, sedimentation patterns, flow patterns, or flood retention characteristics;

-draining or disturbance of the water level or water table;

-driving pilings or erecting buildings or structures of any kind;
+placement, movement, removal, excavation, clearing, grubbing, or dredging of any soil, sand, gravel, sediment, aggregate, ledge, or fill material of any kind including wood or concrete; changing pre-existing drainage characteristics (including quality, force, direction, timing, or location), flushing characteristics, salinity distribution, sedimentation patterns, flow patterns, or flood retention characteristics, including changes from distributed runoff to confined, discrete discharge; draining or disturbance of the water level, water table, or a change in the recharge to groundwater in the area.driving pilings or erecting buildings or structures of any kind;

 placing obstructions or objects in water;